Annual Carol Urness Student Writing Award

 - Papers must be based on at least one primary source document from the James Ford Bell Library, and topics should be relevant to the Bell collection.

-- All papers must by typed and double spaced, using a 12 point serif non-italic font.
+- All papers must by double spaced, using a 12 point serif non-italic font.
 All pages must be numbered.

 - All papers must be submitted with a cover sheet that contains the following information: Your name, student ID#, college status (freshman, sophomore, junior, senior, MA student, Ph.D. student, etc.), mailing address, phone number, and e-mail address.
 Your name must not appear on any other pages of the paper to facilitate blind judging.